asskkord/shinabzo_D03_Linux/materials/part01_beginning.md

 whoami
 ```

-To run the script, you need to give the script an execute permission.
-To do this, run this command in the terminal:
+To run the script, you must give it execute permission.
+To do this, run this command in a terminal:

 ```shell
 chmod +x ./myscript